violar/supermiles-loyalty-ui/README.md

 ## Notes
 - Front end application only - backend data is mocked in <a href="/src/mockData.js">mockData.js</a>
 - UX/UI closely follows given design prototype.
-I tried to exactly match them theme.
+I tried to exactly match the theme
 - Page refresh is not supported, state is not saved
 - Added tests for ActionCreators.js.
 Need more tests.
 I am missing component tests (ran out of time)
-- Renamed keep shopping button on success screen to logout as specs described that functionality
+- Renamed "keep shopping" button on the success screen design spec to "logout"
+- Used Reactstrap library for Bootstrap integration.
+Bootstrap gives me convenient layout classes
+- Integrated CircleCI to run automated tests on git commits

 ## Dev Setup Information